-''Preventing man-made disasters... and reducing the impacts of natural disasters and other emergencies on human settlements, inter alia, through appropriate planning mechanisms and resources for rapid, people-centred responses that promote a smooth transition from relief, through rehabilitation, to reconstruction to development...''
+"Preventing man-made disasters... and reducing the impacts of natural disasters and other emergencies on human settlements, inter alia, through appropriate planning mechanisms and resources for rapid, people-centred responses that promote a smooth transition from relief, through rehabilitation, to reconstruction to development..."

-- 1. The increasing occurrence of natural and human-caused disasters causing extensive loss of life, damage to property and harm to the environment, often turns back the development clock.
-Disasters perpetuate poverty as they force developing countries to postpone national development programmes thus worsening already precarious social, economic and environmental conditions, particularly in human settlements.
-Increased frequency of disasters makes sustainable development in the affected areas impossible.
-Many parts of the world are caught in a disaster and re-building cycle whereby the damage may be repaired but the causes underlying the devastation are critically overlooked. - 2.
+- 1. The increasing occurrence of natural and human-caused disasters causing extensive loss of life, damage to property and harm to the environment often turns back the development clock.
+Disasters perpetuate poverty by forcing developing countries to postpone national development programmes, thus worsening already precarious social, economic and environmental conditions, particularly in human settlements.
+Increased frequency of disasters makes sustainable development in affected areas impossible.
+Many parts of the world are caught in a disaster and re-building cycle in which devastation may be repaired but its underlying causes are critically overlooked. - 2.
 The number and nature of armed conflicts has changed significantly in recent years.
-Today's conflicts are mostly fought within state boundaries, whereas in the past wars took place across them.
+Today's conflicts are mostly fought within state boundaries, whereas past wars took place across them.
 Wars are no longer fought only on battlefields between professional armies; rather, they are often waged in cities and villages by amateur militia, driven by long-simmering ethnic and religious ideologies and fuelled by a struggle for political and economic control.
-As a result, more than 90 % of the victims of today's wars are civilians and of those, women and children bear an inordinate burden.
-20 million refugees are in need of protection and assistance right now.
-An additional 20 to 25 million people are currently displaced within their own countries as a result of violence and human rights abuses. - 3.
-In the last decade, more than 200 million people annually were affected by natural disasters seven times more than those affected by conflict.
-Natural hazards become disasters when they impact the people and assets that are susceptible to their destructive effects.
-Nowhere is this more significant than in the world's cities, towns and villages.
-Factors such as inappropriate land use, poorly designed and constructed buildings and infrastructure, and an increasingly degraded environment put human settlements at risk.
-Although these hazards exist in both developed and developing countries, they often impact more severely and repeatedly in developing countries where the institutional capacity is lowest, leaving large populations of the poorest inhabitants chronically vulnerable.
+As a result, more than 90 per cent of the victims of today's wars are civilians and, of those, women and children bear an inordinate burden.
+Twenty million refugees are in need of protection and assistance right now2.
+An additional 25 million people are currently displaced within their own countries as a result of violence and human rights abuses3.